andgineer/e2e-tests/README.md

 Tests should save results in folder `allure-results` mounted to the Docker container with Allure reporter.

-Install dependencies (note: there are two dots) and run all tests from `tests` folder:
+Install dependencies (note: there are two dots), run all tests from `tests` folder and create allure report:

     . ./activate.sh
     scripts/test.sh